UrbanInstitute/covid-neighborhood-job-analysis/README.md

-- **`4-produce-data-files.R`**: Generates estimates of job loss by tract using 2017 LODES data from the [Urban Institute Data Catalog](https://datacatalog.urban.org/dataset/longitudinal-employer-household-dynamics-origin-destination-employment-statistics-lodes), and unemployment rates by industry generated in script `2a` or `2b`.
+- **`4-produce-data-files.R`**: Generates estimates of job loss by tract using 2017 LODES data from the [Urban Institute Data Catalog](https://datacatalog.urban.org/dataset/longitudinal-employer-household-dynamics-origin-destination-employment-statistics-lodes), and unemployment rates by industry generated in script `2a` (initial run), `2z` (subsequent updates in April) or `2b` (subsequent updates in May and beyond).
   This file produces the main outputs used in the interactive data viz, including:
     -  `job_loss_by_tract.geojson`: Estimated job losses by industry for every tract in the US
     - `sum_job_loss_county.geojson`: Estimated job losses by industry for every